• Skip to content

 Organizations use succession planning to prepare for inevitable transitions in leadership and put structures in place to develop skills and competencies in leaders.

-The simple truth is that all church leaders will eventually accept a different position, retire and sometimes die.
-Failing to address this important issue is an act of irresponsibility of the church board.
+The simple truth is that all church leaders will eventually accept a different position, retire, and sometimes die.
+Failing to address this important issue is an act of irresponsibility by the church board.

 Organizations use succession planning to forecast the supply and demand of talent for key positions.
 This can be the senior pastor or any other person who has key responsibilities in the church.